janksmap/SafeSound/README.md

     - [`mute_profanity.py`](mute_profanity.py): Mutes profanities in audio.
     - [`gentle.py`](gentle.py): Integrates with Gentle for forced alignment.
     - [`transcriber.py`](transcriber.py): Handles transcription tasks.
+- Executables:
+    - Currently, there is an installer that will download the necessary components and clone the repo.
+You can find its script files in the [executables folder](./executables).

 ## Contributing